Abilio is first and foremost a team, and each of its members provides important support and contributes to its success.

 Executive Director

 Dominique holds a master’s degree in psychoeducation from the Université de Montréal.
 In collaboration with colleagues and researchers, she developed the “friends” component of the Fluppy program.
 She then worked as a psychoeducator at the CISSS de Laval, where she worked with vulnerable families and facilitated parenting support meetings.
 A professor at UQÀM since 2014, she will officially join the CPEQ team in June 2021 as Assistant Director.
 Drawing on her experience and recognized for her innovative ideas and efficiency, she develops new training programs and supports trainers in their various mandates.
 It is with great pride and pleasure that she contributes to promoting Abilio’s mission by ensuring that the content of the various training courses offered is developed according to best practices.
 With a view to continuously improving the organization’s processes and expertise, Dominique analyzes customer needs, liaises between researchers and practitioners, and proposes various development and dissemination strategies.
+She takes over as General Director in December 2024.

 Kristell Le Martret